MingyuJ666/Stockagent/README.md

 We set gemini-pro for default LLM.

 #### Citation
-If you find the code is vailuable, please use this citation.
+If you find the code is valuable, please use this citation.
 ```
 @article{zhang2024ai,
   title={When AI Meets Finance (StockAgent): Large Language Model-based Stock Trading in Simulated Real-world Environments},